ahmedmohamedali/eikonapir/README.md

 * DONE (eikonapir)
 ```
 ### Run
-Start the **Thomson Reuters Eikon API Proxy**
-Run the various test functions in the file R/tests.R
+Start the **Thomson Reuters Eikon API Proxy** and Run the various test functions in the file R/tests.R

-You can find the API documentation in the *man* directory
+You can find the API documentation in the **man** directory